 Southwestern Oklahoma State University – Assistant Professor of English

-As an Assistant Professor of English at SWOSU, I have the privilege to work with a variety of students, from freshmen to seniors, in courses covering first-year composition and digital writing, as well as remedial writing.
+As an Assistant Professor of English at SWOSU, I have the privilege to work with a variety of students, from freshmen to seniors, in courses covering first-year composition, digital writing, and philosophy.

 For more information on my pedagogy, click here.
-Sample syllabi from courses can be accessed in the sidebar, or by clicking the links below:
+Sample syllabi from courses can be accessed in the sidebar, or by clicking the links (course titles) below: